Gyroscopic-why/Zephyr/README.md

 ### Eta (Entire generation)
 - Fixed a wrong discartion error of legal moves
+- Fixed errors where the program would always prefer one player color to win (even if it is the opponent)
+- Fixed error where the bot would prefer stalemate
+- Fixed error with the incorect work of alpha-beta pruning because of the stalemate
 - Massive optimization compared to the Zeta generation
 - Added the ability to make your own moves (play against the computer)
 - Added finding forced moves up to 6 moves forward